A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Introduction

 \section{Introduction}

-Robotic manipulation in unstructured environments demands end-effectors that possess both high kinematic dexterity and physical compliance.
+Robotic manipulation in unstructured environments demands end-effectors that possess both kinematic dexterity and physical compliance.
 Traditional rigid robotic hands, typically driven by electromagnetic motors, excel in precision and payload capacity.
-However, they lack inherent physical compliance, necessitating complex and expensive external sensors \cite{shadow_hand, dla_hand2, sdm_hand}, such as multi-axis force/torque sensors or tactile arrays, to ensure safe interactions with fragile objects, unknown shapes, or humans.
-This reliance on sensors significantly increases the system's complexity, weight, and computational overhead.
+However, they lack inherent physical compliance, and therefore rely on complex and expensive external sensors \cite{shadow_hand, dla_hand2, sdm_hand}, such as multi-axis force/torque sensors or tactile arrays, to ensure safe interactions with fragile objects, unknown shapes, or humans.
+This reliance on sensors increases the system's complexity, weight, and computational overhead.

-Soft robotics has emerged as a compelling alternative, utilizing compliant materials and structures to naturally adapt to object geometries and absorb external impacts.
+Soft robotics has emerged as a compelling alternative, using compliant materials and structures to naturally adapt to object geometries and absorb external impacts.
 While fluid-driven soft actuators offer excellent compliance \cite{rbohand2, pneunets_gripper}, they typically require bulky compressors, valves, and tubes.
-Recently, electrohydraulic actuators, specifically Hydraulically Amplified Self-Healing Electrostatic (HASEL) actuators, have gained attention \cite{hasel_science, hasel_actuators}.
-They combine the fast response times of dielectric elastomer actuators with the versatility of fluidic systems, offering muscle-like actuation that is inherently compliant and capable of self-sensing, as reported in many robotic applications \cite{miniaturized_circuitry, hasel_finger}.
+Recently, electrohydraulic actuators, specifically Hydraulically Amplified Self-healing ELectrostatic (HASEL) actuators, have gained attention \cite{hasel_science, hasel_actuators}.
+They combine the fast response times of dielectric elastomer actuators with the versatility of fluidic systems, offering muscle-like actuation that is inherently compliant and capable of self-sensing, as reported in several robotic applications \cite{miniaturized_circuitry, hasel_finger, pele_leg, hasel_shoulder}.

-Despite these advantages, the integration of HASEL actuators into highly dexterous robotic hands remains a challenge.
-Most existing HASEL-based grippers \cite{hasel_science, hasel_gripper}, rely on the direct bending or deformation of the actuators themselves.
-While suitable for simple pinching or wrapping motions, this direct-actuation approach severely limits the grasp taxonomy and kinematic precision compared to anthropomorphic skeletal designs driven through tendons.
-Furthermore, the contraction strain of HASEL actuators is typically limited to below 15~\% \cite{hasel_analytical_model}, which is often insufficient to fully drive the large joint excursions of human-inspired hand and forearm designs.
-Additionally, placing high-voltage actuators directly at the grasping interface raises safety concerns and increases the bulkiness of the fingers.
+Despite these advantages, integrating HASEL actuators into highly dexterous robotic hands remains a challenge.
+Most existing HASEL-based grippers \cite{hasel_science, hasel_gripper} rely on the direct bending or deformation of the actuators themselves.
+While suitable for simple pinching or wrapping motions, this direct-actuation approach limits the grasp taxonomy and kinematic precision compared to anthropomorphic skeletal designs driven by tendons.
+Furthermore, the contraction strain of HASEL actuators is typically limited to below 15\,\% \cite{hasel_analytical_model}, which is often insufficient to fully drive the large joint excursions of human-inspired hand designs.
+Placing high-voltage actuators directly at the grasping interface also raises safety concerns and increases the bulk of the fingers.